 Are you willing to buy a “locked” hearing aid?
 Costco hearing aids are “locked”.
 Let me explain.

 Many large retail sales organizations, like Costco, “Private Label” or “Rebrand” hearing aids manufactured by the Big Six.
-Private labeling employs a similar retail concept to grocery stores and the National Name Brands verses generic Supermarket Brands.
+Private labeling employs a similar retail concept to grocery stores and the National Name Brands versus generic Supermarket Brands.
 Supermarket products may be similar in use and the differences from the National Brand may be negligible.

 In the hearing aid world, large retail sales chains such as Costco (Kirkland), Beltone, Miracle Ear, Audibel are all Private Labels or developed separate brands, but still made by one of the Big Six hearing aid manufacturers.
 Below I list some of the more common Private Label or Rebranded hearing aids and their manufacturer.